one-data-model/exploratory/README.md

-# experimental
+# exploratory

-This repo contains SDF models that are experimental.
+This repo contains SDF models that are exploratory.